gaohoward/qpid-dispatch-go-tests/README.md

 Propose a sample test suite that can be used to create test scenarios that run on Kubernetes and can be also used to run in other platforms like OpenShift.

-This initial sample defines a structure for organizing test suites (ideally "pkg" will be kept in a separate repository from the "test" suites), a framework that is capable of deploying operators (improved version of qdr-operator e2e test framework), use multiple kubernetes contexts, run tests in parallel, setting up and tearing down namespaces, run client applications.
+This initial sample defines a structure for organizing test suites (ideally _pkg_ will be kept in a separate repository from the _test_ suites), a framework that is capable of deploying operators (modified version of qdr-operator e2e test framework), use multiple kubernetes contexts, run tests in parallel, setting up and tearing down namespaces, run client applications.